greg-ogs/PySpark-TF-GKE/infra/mysql-database/README.md

 Run a forward port command to map port 3306 in the local cluster.
 >[!WARNING]
 > Only for local development, may differ in cloud providers.
+> This command is to map the service's port 3306 into the local machine.
 ```
  kubectl port-forward svc/mysql-external 3306:3306
 ```